Theory & Computation Award for Early Career Scientists

 Early Career Award in Physical Cell Biology

-The BPS Early Career Award in Physical Cell Biology is given to an outstanding postdoctoral researcher or young principal investigator working to understand the functioning of biological systems from a physical perspective, from single molecules in individual cells to whole living organisms.
+The BPS Early Career Award in Physical Cell Biology, sponsored by the journal PRX Life, is given to an outstanding postdoctoral researcher or young principal investigator working to understand the physics of living systems, from single molecules in individual cells to whole living organisms.
 The award is based on the applicant's track record.
-The awardee will receive $300 in prize money and present their work at the Subgroup Symposium during the BPS Annual Meeting.
+The awardee will receive $500 in prize money and present their work at the Subgroup Symposium during the BPS Annual Meeting.

 Eligibility: